txstate-etc/txstate-utils/README.md

 ## Cache
 This cache attempts to hide long processes from users as much as possible, while retaining on-demand characteristics.
 Cache entries go through multiple states after being fetched: `fresh`, `stale`, and `expired`.
 A fresh entry can be returned immediately.
 A stale entry can be returned immediately, but a new value should be fetched so that the next request might be fresh.
 An expired entry is not useful and the user must wait for a new value to be fetched.

+The value that this cache provides over others is that, so long as an entry is requested more often than `staleseconds`, the user will always see a cache hit.
+Other caches must subject users to at least one cache miss per expiration interval.

 Note that setting freshseconds === staleseconds renders this into a standard on-demand cache.

 ### Example Usage